 To find out how AI and automation helped to reduce the time to hire of the Turas Group by more than 50%, click here to read this case study.

-Pre-boarding is where employers aim to integrate new hires before they officially start with a company.
+Pre-boarding is a growing HR practice where employers aim to integrate new hires before they officially start with a company.
 It includes reaching out to them using emails, phone calls and invitations to meetings.